 - WHERE: Zoom link will be provided prior to the event.

 Transition to employment is a goal for many high school students, including students who are blind or have low vision.
 This webinar is open to parents, students, and teachers and will provide an opportunity to discuss the skills needed for successful work experiences.
 Information about adult service agencies will be provided.

 In addition, a discussion of what the KSSB Transition program looks like for students who want to gain job experiences and improve independent living skills.

 Join the Live Webinar to:

-- Ask transition-related questions, regardless of your level of interest in the KSSB campus-based Transition Program.
+- Ask transition-related questions regardless of your interest in the KSSB campus-based Transition program.

 KSSB Transition Program – A Unique Residential Experience

 The Kansas State School for the Blind Transition Program is a one-year specialized program.
 An option to renew the program is based on team member decisions and progress toward goals identified in the student’s Service Plan.